$3695 per person (twin share) | Single supplement $430

 We delve into the rich cultural tapestry of the region.
 Visit local art galleries, learn about Indigenous heritage, and connect with the friendly communities that call this incredible place home.

-Our adventure begins with a 7:00 AM pickup from your Adelaide CBD accommodation, heading north to the renowned Clare Valley wine region.
+Our adventure begins with a 7:00 AM pickup from the Alba Hotel, heading north to the renowned Clare Valley wine region.
 Enjoy the serene beauty of the Seven hill grounds and church, home to the region’s oldest winery, established by Jesuit priests in 1851.

 Next, travel to Melrose, a charming town nestled in the foothills of the Flinders Ranges.
-Journey through Wilmington and the scenic Horrocks Pass, offering breathtaking views over the Willochra Plain and Spencer Gulf.
+Journey through Wilmington and the scenic Horrocks Pass, offering breathtaking views over the Spencer Gulf.
 Arrive at Port Augusta, a historic seaport and railway hub known as the “Crossroads of Australia.”

-Here, we immerse ourself in the wonders of the Arid Lands Botanic Gardens with a guided tour of its diverse arid-zone habitats.
-After lunch, continue along the Eyre Highway to Kimba.
-Ascend to Whites Knob Lookout for stunning panoramic views and photo opportunities, including the Edward Eyre sculptures, the iconic Big Galah, and vibrant silo art.
+After lunch, we immerse ourself in the wonders of the Arid Lands Botanic Gardens with a guided tour of its diverse arid-zone habitats. continuing along the Eyre Highway to Kimba, founded in 1915, named from an Aboriginal word meaning ‘Bushfire’.
+It’s a place to connect with history and community.
+Home to the iconic Big Galah, and vibrant silo art.

 We start our day with a hearty cooked breakfast before heading to Mt.
 Wudinna, South Australia’s largest granite monolith, and Pildappa Rock, known for its striking wave-like formations.